-A bulletin insert is available to help educate your faith community about the connection between Evangelium vitae (The Gospel of Life) and the Solemnity of the Annunciation.
-Homily helps are also provided if your priest would like to highlight this connection in his homily on the Solemnity of the Annunciation.
-Additional resources for observing the anniversary of Evangelium vitae are also available at respectlife.org/gospel-of-life.
+Sample bulletin inserts will be made available to help educate your faith community about Evangelium vitae and to help celebrate its 25th anniversary.
+Homily helps are also provided if your priest would like to highlight the anniversary of this important document in his homily.
+More resources will be made available online at respectlifeprogram.org/gospel-of-life.